espressif/idf-eclipse-plugin/tests/com.espressif.idf.ui.test/README.md

 If there is no issue with your eclipse or SWTBot installation you should be able to run your test using the configuration.

 ### Using JUnit Runner Launch Config
-At times we need to debug the tests and for some issues in the SWTBot API you will get the exception of `WidgetNotFound` during debug which is because the SWTBot is dependent on UI focus a lot and during a test run if you are using the machine and the test instance of eclipse looses focus it gives that exception during debug we have to make sure that breakpoints are properly placed so that during UI interaction the test instance stays in focus.
-The SWTBot Runner config in eclipse for me prior to eclipse 2021-06 alway gave issues during debug so I had to use the JUnit Runner Launch Config.
+At times we need to debug the tests and for some issues in the SWTBot API you will get the exception of `WidgetNotFound` during debug which is because the SWTBot is dependent on UI focus a lot and during a test run if you are using the machine and the test instance of eclipse loses focus it gives that exception during debug we have to make sure that breakpoints are properly placed so that during UI interaction the test instance stays in focus.
+The SWTBot Runner config in eclipse for me prior to eclipse 2021-06 always gave issues during debug so I had to use the JUnit Runner Launch Config.

 You can generate this launch config simply by right clicking on your test class and from context menu select `Run As` in the sub menu select the option `JUnit Plug-in Test`.